telerik/ajax-docs/general-information/troubleshooting/design-time-troubleshooting.md

 >important The instructions below are not applicable if you used the **Telerik® UI for ASP.NET AJAX** installer to setup **Telerik controls** on your machine and you have **Visual Studio 2005** and/or **Visual Studio 2008 SP1** and/or **Visual Studio 2010** and/or **Visual Studio 2012** .
 The design time should work properly out of the box with that setup.

->note The **Telerik.Web.Design** assembly contains the Visual Studio designers of the controls.
+>tip The **Telerik.Web.Design** assembly contains the Visual Studio designers of the controls.
 You don't need to add a reference to it into your project.